Best Non-Toxic Glass & Window Cleaner in 2025

 Product Details

-- Kills 99.9% of germs, viruses, and bacteria using electrolyzed water comprised of tap water and a capsule containing salt, water, and vinegar.
+- Kills 99.9% of germs, viruses, and bacteria using an organic multi-purpose formula.

 Pros & Cons